CodeScop/Oge-Mai-Field-Guide/mamaogeresources.md

-LAST UPDATED 10 DEC 2020
+LAST UPDATED 16 FEB 2021

 I could make this list Mama Tree-only, but why bother when Luciola Forest is a quick hop away?
 LF is for Luciola Forest, MT for Mama Tree, HuntS1 is for Luciola Forest Hunt for the Ancients, and hopefully all else will be self-explanatory.